-Periphyton was not recorded during year 3 sampling.
+Periphyton was not recorded during year 5

-Figure 22: Relationship between sawgrass biomass index (% cover x height category) and 20-Year mean water depth.
-Line is the LOESS estimate of mean SBI as a function of water depth, and indicates peak sawgrass biomass occurs at an elevation of ca. 18 cm.
+Figure 24: Relationship between sawgrass biomass index (% cover x height category) and 20-Year mean water depth.
+Line is the LOESS estimate of mean Sawgrass Biomass Index (SBI) as a function of water depth, and indicates peak sawgrass biomass occurs at an elevation of ca. 18 cm.

-Figure 23: Mean abundance within PSUs of common ridge, slough, and wet prairie species as a function of long-term mean water depth at PSU scale.
+Figure 25: Mean abundance within PSUs of common ridge, slough, and wet prairie species as a function of long-term mean water depth at PSU scale.
 These data include PSUs outside the historic range of the ridge-slough landscape (i.e. marl prairie areas).

-Figure 24: Distribution of the 22 most abundant ridge-slough plant species in ordination space.
+Figure 26: Distribution of the 22 most abundant ridge-slough plant species in ordination space.
 Note coherent clustering of species by community type, which indicates relatively strong fidelity of species to their associated communities across the landscape.

-Figure 25: Assignment of sampling points to cluster 1 (Ridge) or cluster 2 (wet prairie/slough) as a function of the abundance (as % cover) of common taxa.
+Figure 27: Assignment of sampling points to cluster 1 (Ridge) or cluster 2 (wet prairie/slough) as a function of the abundance (as % cover) of common taxa.
 Sawgrass (top left) occurs primarily in cluster 1, and the likelihood of a point being assigned to cluster 2 decreases rapidly as sawgrass cover increases.
 Eleocharis, Nymphea, and Utricularia show the opposite pattern.

-Figure 26: Distribution of all sampling points along NMDS axis 1 (rotated to the dominant hydrologic vector).
+Figure 28: Distribution of all sampling points along NMDS axis 1 (rotated to the dominant hydrologic vector).
 NMDS axis 1 exerts the strongest influence on cluster membership.

-Figure 27: Distribution of all sampling points and points within the 2 clusters (top), and probability of a point being assigned to cluster 1 or cluster 2 (bottom), as a function of mean water depth.
+Figure 29: Distribution of all sampling points and points within the 2 clusters (top), and probability of a point being assigned to cluster 1 or cluster 2 (bottom), as a function of mean water depth.

-Figure 28: Examples of distribution of sample points in ordination space.
-In conserved PSUs (4, 17, 23), vegetation clusters (red and blue bars) are clearly differentiated, and most sample points occur at the extremes of ordination axes (particularly axis 1).
+Figure 30: Examples of distribution of sample points in ordination space.
+In conserved PSUs (4, 17, and 23), vegetation clusters (red and blue bars) are clearly differentiated, and most sample points occur at the extremes of ordination axes (particularly axis 1).
 In degraded landscapes, clusters are less clearly differentiated, less equally represented, and more commonly occur at intermediate values along ordination axes.
 These patterns support the inference that shifts in the mean value, rather than changes in variance, account for differences in community cluster separation, and that decreases in community cluster distance capture decreasing distinctiveness of vegetation communities.

-Community distinctiveness followed similar geographic patterns to those observed for microtopographic variability (Fig. 29).
-Only a small fraction of the historic ridge-slough landscape - namely central WCA 3A S - is in a relatively conserved condition reminiscent of the pre-drainage conditions as measured by community distinctiveness.
+Community distinctiveness followed similar geographic patterns to those observed for microtopographic variability (Fig. 31).
+Only a small fraction of the historic ridge-slough landscape - namely central WCA 3A S - is in a relatively conserved condition reminiscent of the predrainage conditions as measured by community distinctiveness.
 Large sections of ENP, WCA 3B, WCA 3A N, and to a lesser extent WCA 2 and LNWR, are in a more degraded state as defined by this community distinctiveness metric.
 We note that the scaling of these measures of landscape integrity do not yet allow for direct comparisons of condition as measured by elevation variance and community distinctiveness.

-Distance between clusters representing distinctiveness of communities within a landscape was not correlated with long-term mean water depth (Figure 30), although maximal community distinctness generally occurred within PSUs with long-term mean water depths between 20 and 50 cm.
-PSUs in ENP, WCA 3A S and WCA 3B clustered relatively closely on both the community distinctiveness and the mean water depth axes; WCA 3A N PSUs were notably all indistinct but had very high 20 year mean water depth variability.
-Three PSUs that contained more than 5% cattail as a percentage of the total vegetation cover (PSU 11 at 6.29%; PSU 27 at 16.00%; and PSU 19 at 20.57%) had high cluster distances and therefore community distinctiveness (66.38, 126.2, and 153.1 respectively).
-Variation among PSUs in community distinctiveness followed a shallow bimodal shape (Figure 31) with a long tail represented by the three most conserved PSUs (PSU 17, PSU 23 and PSU 4).
+Distance between clusters representing distinctiveness of communities within a landscape was not correlated with long-term mean water depth (Fig. 32), although maximal community distinctness generally occurred within PSUs with long-term mean water depths between 20 and 50 cm.
+PSUs in ENP, WCA 3A S and WCA 3B clustered relatively closely on both the community distinctiveness and the mean water depth axes; WCA3AN PSUs were notably all indistinct but had very high 20 year mean water depth variability.
+Variation among PSUs in community distinctiveness followed a skewed shape (Fig. 33) with a long tail represented by the most conserved PSUs.